Hortand History, Family Crest & Coats of Arms

 Over in Horton, in Northumberland another branch of the family was found.
 "Possessions were anciently held here by the knightly family of Horton." and at Horton in the West Riding of Yorkshire, more early records of the family were found.
 "In the reign of Henry II., the manor was granted by Robert de Lacy to the ancestor of the Hortons."

 The Hundredorum Rolls of 1273 had the following entries for the family: Thomas de Horton in Devon; William de Horton in Kent; and Adam de Horton in Cambridgeshire.
 The Yorkshire Poll Tax Rolls of 1379 listed: Emma de Horton; and Dionisia de Horton.

 Some of the family were found in Scotland in early times: "Pieres de Hortone of Edinburghshire who rendered homage in 1296 derived his name from one of the many places named Horton in England, perhaps from one of the three places of the name in Yorkshire."

-Early History of the Hortand family
+Important Dates for the Hortand family

-Another 356 words (25 lines of text) covering the years 1210, 1296, 1764, 1764, 1821, 1784, 1841, 1806, 1823, 1673, 1603, 1649, 1649, 1660, 1696, 1756 and 1714 are included under the topic Early Hortand History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Hortand research.
+Another 235 words (17 lines of text) covering the years 1210, 1296, 1764, 1764, 1821, 1784, 1841, 1806, 1823, 1673, 1603, 1649, 1649, 1660, 1696, 1756 and 1714 are included under the topic Early Hortand History in all our PDF Extended History products and printed products wherever possible.

 Hortand Spelling Variations

-hundred years that the English language has been standardized.
+It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Hortand are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 The variations of the name Hortand include: Horton, Horten and others.

 Early Notables of the Hortand family (pre 1700)

-Another 75 words (5 lines of text) are included under the topic Early Hortand Notables in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Hortand Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Hortand family to Ireland
+Migration of the Hortand family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Hortand or a variant listed above: Robert Horton settled in Virginia in 1648; Isaac Horton settled in Virginia in 1636; Barth Horton settled in Virginia in 1638; Robert Horton settled in Barbados in 1670..